jereklas/emotion-repro/README.md

 switch between themes than the release build equivalent (where there is only 1 stylesheet added to the head element).

+NOTE: This looks like it might be due to a naive MUI stylesheet application?
+You'll notice that each stylesheet is relating to a MUI rule.
+It appears to roughly double on theme toggle.

+Thoughts:

+1. perhaps MUI could find some way for their global theming (i.e. theming via `createTheme`) to result in a single stylesheet?
+2. Using 2 theme objects is doubling the stylesheets in the DOM on theme toggle.
+Can we achieve theme change with a single theme object (this would reduce number of stylesheets in dev builds by half)?
+3. Can emotion have development builds act like the release builds and condense into singular stylesheets?

 In real world applications where there are multiple dynamic styles, and multiple component types being rendered, the number of stylesheets being appended to the head jumps into the 4k+ range in development builds.
 Dev builds take 20+ seconds to toggle a theme, and loading new pages takes